roytang/blog/content/post/2020/03/covid19/index.md

 I kind of enjoyed the short break, so I think future updates to this diary will be sparse, instead of the daily it was before.
 Maybe only when significant things happen.

+### Wednesday, April the 15th

+Three days since the last entry.
+Since then, I've gone out three times, the most for any week since the quarantine began.
+Twice was for medicine runs for the parental units (one would think they could just combine them into one request, but apparently extenuating circumstances etc), and another was for a grocery run.
+I still failed to get pizza at the grocery store though.

+We had thought about having food delivered last Easter Sunday, but apparently we decided on it too late, by 4:30pm most of the open restos were no longer delivering.

+Not much to report on the government side.
+Not that things aren't happening, but it's more of the same, mostly.

+As of tonight, we are at 5453 (+230 today, +805 since Sunday) cases and 349 (+14 today, +52 since Sunday) deaths.
+The rate of new cases has more or less held steady over the past few days, with about a thousand being added every 3-4 days.
+The good news is the recovery count has caught up to the death count, today it's at 353.
+This is excellent because it was probably only a week or so ago that the there were about twice as many deaths as recoveries.

 To be continued...